alan-turing-institute/data-safe-haven-team/Reports/progress_report.md

 The aim is to make the release in time for next DSG and then focus exclusively on Pulumi.

 A more complete summary of work done is available in the story, but some key updates through the year are:
 - Database permission issue debugging as PostgreSQL user privileges were not correctly applied.
-Now fixed in [PR](https://github.com/alan-turing-institute/data-safe-haven/pull/1708)
+    - Now fixed in PR [#1708](https://github.com/alan-turing-institute/data-safe-haven/pull/1708).
 - ClamAV On-access was not running
     - On-access virus scanning is a DSPT requirement, and this process was not running correctly.
     - Fixed by [PR](https://github.com/alan-turing-institute/data-safe-haven/pull/1725)